erickluna85/SchoolBusCulture/README.md

     * and the official [download section](http://sourceforge.net/projects/jargs/files/jargs/)
   * [Jenes](http://jenes.intelligentia.it/) (we are using 2.1.0 from the [download section](http://sourceforge.net/projects/jenes/files/Jenes/))
   * [JFreeChart](www.jfree.org/jfreechart/) (we are using 1.0.14 from the [download section](http://sourceforge.net/projects/jfreechart/files/), it includes JCommon which you will also need in the Build Path)

+Run
+---

+Running the generated JAR with the `-h` option will show you the possibilities to run the programm:

+    $ java -jar SchoolBus.jar -h

+You always have to specify an Area Map file with the `-a` option.

+    $ java -jar SchoolBus.jar -a ./TestSets/2-secondSchool.txt

+The programm will have some grafical output for some statistics and a map and will show the solution in the terminal window.
+So keep an eye on both outputs.